Aotearoa Honey

 Person holding a honeycomb frame with a knife, inspecting bees and honey in a NZ Nelson lake landscape.

-Our honeydew is sourced from hives placed with native trees in the Nelson Lakes region of the South Island of Aotearoa New Zealand.
+Our Honeydew is sourced from hives placed with native trees in the Nelson Lakes region of the South Island of Aotearoa New Zealand.

 Clover